Home/Nutritional Comparison

 Maple Glazed Pecans

-Rich in healthy monounsaturated fats, which can help lower bad cholesterol levels and promote heart health.
+Rich in healthy monounsaturated fats, which can help lower bad cholesterol levels and reduce the risk of heart disease.

-High in antioxidants, particularly vitamin E, which can protect cells from oxidative stress and reduce inflammation.
+High in antioxidants, particularly vitamin E, which can help protect cells from oxidative stress and inflammation.

 Black Walnut Halves